This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Chiropractic care can also center on therapeutic exercises and individualized diet plans.
 Treatment is typically done without any medications, although some chiropractors can prescribe certain medications if needed.

-Several documented case studies show that children with cerebral palsy who received chiropractic care showed neuromuscular and mobility improvement.
-Some were able to sit up (when they previously couldn’t), walk upstairs without assistance, and use their arms and hands better.
+Several studies show that children with cerebral palsy who received chiropractic care showed neuromuscular and mobility improvement.

-Other areas of improvement reported after children with cerebral palsy had chiropractic care include a reduction in:
+Other areas of improvement reported after children with cerebral palsy had chiropractic care include a decrease in:

 - Pain and muscle stiffness